Manage event subscriptions (Recommended)

 3. On the Subscription Policy tab, find the target subscription policy and click View in the Actions column.

-The Subscription Policy Details panel shows the policy's basic information, event subscription, Merge and Denoise configuration, and notification settings.
+In the Subscription Policy Details panel, you can view the basic information, event subscription, merge and denoise settings, and notification settings for the policy.

 Modify a subscription policy